digidem/mapeo-map-server/README.md

 Some notes before working on this locally:

-- Run the script to generate locally available glyphs: `npm run glyphs:generate`.
-This will create a `sdf/` directory that's read by the server
 - If you make any changes to the schema via `schema.prisma`, run the following commands afterwards:
   - `npm run prisma:migrate-dev -- --name MIGRATION_NAME_HERE` - creates a new migration in the `prisma/migrations/` directory, which is used by tests and the server if running locally